 Hopefully, I will be able to get a good job, either here or abroad when I graduate.
 So I guess you could say I followed the advice from both people who gave me it.
 I’m happy about my choice, and my father and teacher too.

 Do you usually listen to someone’s advice?

 Do you prefer to listen to your relatives’ or friends’ advice?
 Why?

 Who should give young people advice about their future career?
 Why?

 How can people get information about careers?
 Why?

 In the past many young people simply followed in the footsteps of their fathers or other relatives because they weren’t aware of all the opportunities that existed.
 Now, you can learn about the basics of any career in just a few minutes thanks to the many career orientated business internet sites which are available.

 How would you answer these IELTS speaking test questions about advice?
-Submit your answer as a comment below!
+Leave a comment below!